IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 You can download the MyJSON exporter JAR from https://github.com/gdcc/dataverse-exporters where you should look under "prebuilt-examples" for a file called something like dataverse-spi-export-examples-x.x.x.jar.

-The source can be found in the `"dataverse-spi-export-examples" <https://github.com/gdcc/dataverse-exporters/tree/main/dataverse-spi-export-examples>`_ directory of the exporters repo.
+The source can be found in the "dataverse-spi-export-examples" directory of https://github.com/gdcc/dataverse-exporters

 Developing New Exporters
 ^^^^^^^^^^^^^^^^^^^^^^^^